 RC boats are a raging hobby right now for people of all ages.
 Many RC boats in the market work in the confines of a standard-size house pool to enjoy your hobby at home.
 Since everyone can’t commute to open water bodies all the time, these are the best RC boats for a lazy summer day.

 The FeiLun FT012 is the best remote control boat for pools and takes the cake for the pool category.
-Not only is the FeiLun FT012 one of the fastest boats, but it also features new designs and is up-to-date with capsize recovery and a 100 meters operating range.
+Not only is the FeiLun FT012 one of the fastest boats, but it also features new designs and is up-to-date with capsize recovery and a 100 meter operating range.
 The price tag of $90 is considered a steal in the RC boat world.

 There are tons of RC boats available in the market which makes choosing one difficult.
 There are a lot of factors to consider and learn about them when it comes to RC boats.
 This article will tell you about the best remote control boat for your pool to save yourself from buying duds.